You never said we’d ne’er feel pain. Christ crucified is Glory gained.

 Not one, but two of my relatives have known the hardship of having a child diagnosed with Trisomy-18 (“Edwards Syndrome”).

 Trisomy 18, also known as Edwards syndrome, is a condition which is caused by a error in cell division, known as meiotic disjunction.
-When this happens, instead of the normal pair, an extra chromosome 18 results (a triple) in the Purple Chromosomedeveloping baby and disrupts the normal pattern of development in significant ways that can be life-threatening, even before birth.
+When this happens, instead of the normal pair, an extra chromosome 18 results (a triple) in the developing baby and disrupts the normal pattern of development in significant ways that can be life-threatening, even before birth.
 A Trisomy 18 error occurs in about 1 out of every 2500 pregnancies in the United States, about in about 1 in 6000 live births.
 The numbers of total births is much higher because it includes significant numbers of stillbirths that occur in the 2nd and 3rd trimesters of pregnancy.

 Unlike Down syndrome, which also is caused by an extra chromosome, the developmental issues caused by Trisomy 18 are associated with more medical complications that are more potentially life-threatening in the early months and years of life.
 Studies have shown that only 50% of babies who are carried to term will be born alive, and baby girls will have higher rates of live birth than baby boys.